bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 ## 1.12.
 Extensions

 There are no extensions to this Governance Framework.

-During the pilot phase of development, no definition parameters exist of how governance may be extended.

 ## 1.13.
 Schedule of Controlled Documents
 TBD